Google's ad sales slow dramatically, eroding parent's profit

 Google’s moneymaking machine, propelled by its dominant search engine, roared back as pandemic restrictions loosened last year and government stimulus juiced the economy, helping power Alphabet to a 41% increase in its revenue last year that lifted its stock price to new peaks.

 But the economy has been sputtering in recent months as central bankers steadily lift interest rates to combat the highest inflation rates in more than 40 years, a strategy that is threatening to plunge the economy into a recession.
-As it is, many households already have been tightening their budgets and eschewing some discretionary items — a trend that has been prompting advertisers to spending less marketing their products and services.
-That obvious retrenchment signals a wide range of companies are starting to feel pinched, Heger said.
+As it is, many households have already tightened their budgets and cut back on some discretionary items — a trend that has prompted advertisers to spend less marketing their products and services.

+“This disappointing quarter for Google signifies hard times ahead," warned Insider Intelligence analyst Evelyn Mitchell.

-Alphabet has reacted by vowing to scale back its hiring, but the restraint wasn’t evident during the summer months.
-After adding 17,500 employees to its payroll during the first half the year, the company’s workforce increased by another 12,760 people in the past quarter.
+Alphabet has vowed to scale back its hiring, but didn't show much restraint during the summer months.
+After adding 17,500 employees to its payroll during the first half of the year, the company’s workforce increased by another 11,765 people in the past quarter.
 Alphabet ended September with nearly 187,000 employees.

+Ruth Porat, Alphabet's chief financial officer, predicted during the conference call that the company will hire fewer than 6,380 workers during the final three months of this year, a more measured approach that Pichai said would continue into next year.

-Pichai told Alphabet employees last month be “a bit more responsible through one of the toughest macroeconomic conditions” of the past decade and urged employees to try not to “equate fun with money.”
+The cautious remarks came after Pichai told Alphabet employees last month to be “a bit more responsible through one of the toughest macroeconomic conditions” of the past decade and urged them not to “equate fun with money.”

 Although the economy is squeezing its finances, Google is faring far better than other internet companies whose fortunes are tied to digital advertising.
-Facebook suffered its first year-over-year quarterly decline in revenue earlier this year and another social networking company, Snap, has been so hard hit that is stock price has plunged by more than 80% so far this year.
+Facebook suffered its first year-over-year quarterly decline in revenue earlier this year.
+Another social networking company, Snap, has been so hard hit that its stock price has plunged by more than 80% so far this year.

-But Facebook, Snap and a variety of other internet services rely on being able to track its users' whereabouts and online activities on smartphones to target ads.
-Apple began blocking that tracking on iPhones 18 months ago unless an individual allowed the surveillance.
-Google's search engine is able to still gather personal information prized by advertisers through its search engine, minimizing the impact of Apple's tougher privacy controls on its revenue.
+Facebook, Snap and a variety of other internet services rely on being able to track users' whereabouts and online activities to target ads.
+Apple began blocking that tracking on iPhones 18 months ago unless users consented to the surveillance.
+Google's search engine is still able to gather personal information prized by advertisers through its search engine, minimizing the impact of Apple's tougher privacy controls on its revenue.

 Facebook's corporate parent, Meta Platforms, is scheduled to report its results for the latest quarter Wednesday afternoon.